 The 'big five' at the Wadden Sea

-It is quite possible that you will catch sight of common seals, grey seals, porpoises, European sea sturgeon or the rare white-tailed eagle at the Wadden Sea.
-They are the best known of the 3,200 animal species that inhabit the region.
-Included in those are starfish, snails, molluscs and small organisms that live in the mud.
+It is quite possible that you will catch sight of common seals, grey seals, porpoises or the rare white-tailed eagle on the coastal mudflats.
+The fifth member of the big five, the European sea sturgeon, has become extinct in the Wadden Sea, but you can still find it in the large aquarium at the Multimar Wattforum National Park Centre in Tönning.
+The Wadden Sea is home to more than 3,000 animal species including starfish, snails, molluscs and small organisms that live in the mud.

 Schleswig-Holstein Wadden Sea National Park